wjmccann/wjmccann.github.io/aboutme.md

 subtitle: I dabble in a bit of everything
 ---

-I'm William McCann, a jack of all trades geek, a Computer Scientist and Cyber Security Student.
-I dabble in just about everything I can when it comes to IT, but my pain passion is Information and Cyber Security.
+I'm William McCann, a jack of all trades geek, a Computer Scientist and Cyber Security Enthusiast.
+I dabble in just about everything I can when it comes to IT, but my main passion is Information and Cyber Security.

 Browse my Github and you will see I have programmed in: